Prepare the flatwork

 There are lots of ways to wind a pickup.
 Virtually anything that spins with a controllable speed could be rigged to do the job (you can see a winder made of Lego's on YouTube!).
 But it's easier and more accurate to use the Schatten Pickup Winder, with digital counter and speed control.
 We use this winder in our shops and in the following photos.

 The number of winds, the coil wire tension, and the way in which you build up the layers of wire all affect the tone of your pickup.
 Don't make the winds too tight, or you could cause the pickup to deform from the pressure.
 If your winds are too loose, you could have problems with excessive feedback.
 Jazz Bass pickups from the '50s and early '60s were wound with approximately 9,500 turns of wire.
 If you don't have a counter, you can start by looking at another pickup and visually matching the size of its coil.

 You can also tweak the number of windings for a custom sound.
 For example, winding a coil 5% under spec can give you a sound that is brighter while overwinding by the same amount can give you a warmer sound with less top end.

-Another thing to keep in mind is that Precision Bass coils are reverse wound with reverse polarity, to make the pair hum canceling.
-This means one coil is wound clockwise (when viewed from the top of the pickup) with its magnets charged South up, while the other is wound counterclockwise with its magnets charged North up.
+Another thing to keep in mind is that Jazz Bass coils are reverse wound with reverse polarity, to allow for hum canceling when both pickups are combined.
+This means one coil, let's say the bridge pickup, is wound clockwise (when viewed from the top of the pickup).
+The magnets are charged South up, while the neck is wound counterclockwise with the magnets charged North up.